 ||String, Bool, Double, DateTime, TimeSpan, NULL||All operands should be of the same type or be NULL constant.|

-Learn more about supported query operations and data types by reading Time Series Expression (TSX).
+To learn more about supported query operations and data types, see Time Series Expression (TSX).

-Measure: This drop-down displays all numeric columns (Doubles) that you can use as elements for your current chart.
+Measure: A drop-down list that displays all the numeric columns (Doubles) you can use as elements for your current chart.

-Split by: This drop-down displays all the available categorical columns (Strings) in your model that you can group your data by.
-You can add up to five terms to view on the same X-axis.
-Enter your desired parameters, and then select Add to add a fresh term.
+Split by: This drop-down list displays all the available categorical columns (Strings) in your model that you can group your data by.
+You can add up to five terms to view on the same x-axis.
+Enter the parameters you want, and then select Add to add a fresh term.

-You can show and hide elements in the chart panel by selecting the visible icon as shown in the following image.
-You can completely remove queries by clicking the red x.
+You can show and hide elements in the chart panel by selecting the visible icon, as shown in the following image.
+To completely remove queries, select the red X.